• Play the sound file

 I know this stuff because many years ago I reviewed a book about it: Jacobson's Organ by Lyall Watson.

 Nobody's really sure what Jacobson's organ is for.
 We do know, though, that if you remove it from rats you ruin their social lives.
 Smell drives a lot of social and sexual behavior, often unconsciously.

 Human beings are, by the way, among the smelliest of all animals.
-Quote from Lyall Watson: "There is little in the animal kingdom … to compare with the human armpit for olfactory potency," end quote.
+Quote from Lyall Watson:

 Why am I telling you this?
 Because of a story from the week's news.
 Headline, from the September 16th Washington Post: Study: Liberals and conservatives sniff out like-minded mates by body odor.

 The story is, researchers at Brown University collected pads impregnated with armpit sweat from 21 volunteers whose political affiliations they had recorded.
 These pads were then sniffed, under controlled conditions, by 125 different volunteers, who rated each odor by attractiveness.